dfinity/pocketic-py/README.md

 assert(counter_canister.read() == 1)
 ```

-If you need help with candid-encoding your `init_args`, canister call arguments and responses, check out the (inofficial) [Python-agent](https://github.com/rocklabs-io/ic-py), which offers some useful candid functionality.
+If you need help with candid-encoding your `init_args`, canister call arguments and responses, check out the community developed [Python-agent](https://github.com/rocklabs-io/ic-py), which offers some useful candid functionality.

 ### Using pytest